geekpradd/youtube-dl-chrome/readme.md

 This is a Chrome Extension and Flask Server to open up YouTube DL (which BTW is a terminal YouTube Video downloading utlity).
 Usage is very simple, just click on the Browser action in Chrome (load the youtube-dl-chrome folder as an extension first and run the Flask Script) and the Terminal should pop open running YouTube DL.

+This is the core development repository.
+All development will done in this fork rather than the main repo.
 ##Installation

 Firstly, download YouTube-DL from <a href="http://rg3.github.io/youtube-dl/download.html"> here</a>.